huaweicloud/terraform-provider-huaweicloud/docs/data-sources/csms_secret_version.md

 * `status` - The status of the CSMS secret version.

-* `create_time` - Time when the CSMS secret version created, in UTC format.
+* `created_at` - Time when the CSMS secret version created, in UTC format.